codezelat/.github/README.md

 Our vision is to provide the most suitable and best development and designing solutions with unmatched customer service.
 As a company with both SriLankan and an international client base, we are proud to share our customer reviews and let you know the success of their projects.

-###"Our goal is to be the best and the most reputed company in Sri Lankan Information Technology industry and reach higher globally."
+#### <i>"Our goal is to be the best and the most reputed company in Sri Lankan Information Technology industry and reach higher globally."</i>